abchilders/PirateRadio/README.md

 -----------------------------------------
 * When downloading MAKE Labs's disk image, first extract the .zip file you download.
 Then change the file extension from .iso to .img *before* flashing it to your SD card.
 * When adding music:
-    1. On the Raspberry Pi end: Make sure it's plugged into your LAN.
+    1. On the Raspberry Pi end: Make sure it's plugged into your LAN (read: use an Ethernet cord to connect your Pi into the router, then do the same with your laptop).
 You'll need some way to interface with the Raspberry Pi once the new SD card is inserted; you can't go headless right away.
 Create a "music" directory in root's home directory (so /root/music) and place all your music files there.
 The original script, contrary to tutorial directions, searches for music in the pirateradio directory.
-My edits relocated this search to within the home directory.
+My edits relocated this search to within the home directory. (**except in home directory backup where that experimental copy of PirateRadio.py DOES look in a Music folder)
     2. SSHing into your Pi:
         * If `alarmpi.local` can't be reached as an IP address, get your Pi's IP address like so:
             - Enter `hostname -I` in the command line on your Raspberry Pi.
             - Use that as your hostname when using WinSCP instead.
         * While you're SFTPing into your Pi, make sure to download PirateRadio.py from this repository and replace the copy on your SD card with this one.
+    3. Alex, if you're still using that original and now slightly corrupted SD: don't even try editing files directly on your Pi.
+It's gonna crash.
+If you want to edit files on the Pi from your Windows Machine, turn your Pi on, connect it to LAN, then on your Windows machine, use Command Prompt or WinSCP to SSH into your Pi and edit files that way.

 Step #3: Edit the config file.
 -------------------------------
 * Use [radio-locator](radio-locator.com) to find unused FM frequencies in your area before choosing a frequency to broadcast on.
 * The original script had weird issues-- either it crashed or it infinitely looped too fast for it to ever play anything.
-Shay @sk261 fixed this.
+Shay @sk261 fixed this; you can look at version history to see how she fixed it.
+* If editing the config file/other files in /home/pi doesn't work:
+    - Enter `ps -ef --forest` to confirm that your Pi is running a process as the user `pi` and not as `root`.
+    - Turns out your pi IS running a process (probably pifm) that came from root?
+Continue on.
+If not, try some other troubleshooting, I don't know.
+    - Enter superuser mode: `sudo su`
+    - `cd root`
+    - Found the pifm program and associated scripts and files?
+Fantastic.
+You can edit the music you want played and the PirateRadio.py script directly here.
+Edit /pirateradio/pirateradio.conf to change the FM frequency.
+    - Want to change the option to run the script upon startup?
+Run `crontab -e`, then enter whatever commands you'd like to be done instead, or delete ones that you don't want to be done on command.

 No tips for Steps 4, 5, or 6.